KarimElgammal/analytics_cup_research/docs/methodology.md

 The archetypes were selected based on three key criteria:

 1. **Data Availability**: Players must have sufficient events in StatsBomb free data (World Cup 2022) for reliable statistics
-2. **Realistic Comparisons**: Avoiding generational talents (Messi, Mbappe) whose profiles are unrealistic targets for league-level scouting
+2. **Realistic Comparisons**: Avoiding exceptional generational talents (Messi, Mbappe) and focusing on high-calibre players whose profiles are more attainable for league-level scouting
 3. **Style Diversity**: Covering different playing styles to demonstrate the tool's versatility

 ### Selection Process